reejouu/frontend-projects/README.md

-Amazon Clone project using basic HTML and CSS
+Amazon Clone using basic HTML and CSS